Bengas661/R-shiny-Portfolio/README.md

 Welcome to my R Shiny portfolio!

-The following projects were created in order to enhance clinical data review, based on ADaM datasets.
+The following projects were created in order to enhance clinical data review.
-The goal was to make it easier to explore safety data dynamically instead of relying on static tables.
+Being based on ADaM datasets, the goal was to make it easier to explore safety data dynamically instead of relying on static tables.
-It includes patient-level views, adverse event exploration with filters, and lab trend visualizations.
+It includes interactive exploration of baseline characteristics, patient-level views, adverse event exploration with filters, and lab trend visualizations.
 Any datasets used are publicly available.

 ## Projects